gchq/gaffer-doc/docs/reference/operations-guide/core.md

 !!! warning
     This operation is currently only implemented for Accumulo stores.

 Deletes all retained data including deleting the graph.
+[Javadoc](https://gchq.github.io/Gaffer/uk/gov/gchq/gaffer/store/operation/DeleteAllData.html)

 To use this operation, it must be enabled via an [operations declarations JSON](../../administration-guide/gaffer-config/config.md#operationsdeclarationsjson).

-[Javadoc](https://gchq.github.io/Gaffer/uk/gov/gchq/gaffer/store/operation/DeleteAllData.html)
+Note this operation does not return any response.

 ```json title="operationsDeclarations.json"
 {